ETF distributions: frequently asked questions

 4. Why do some Australian-domiciled fund distributions contain foreign source income, and some do not?

-If an ETF’s portfolio includes companies that earn foreign source income, then your distributions from that ETF may include a foreign source income component, and possibly a foreign income tax offset.
-Details of the components of your distribution will be contained in the annual tax statement you receive for your ETF.
+If an ETF’s portfolio includes assets that earn foreign source income, distributions from the relevant ETF may include a foreign source income component, and possibly a foreign income tax offset, which can be used as an offset against your Australian income tax liability.
+Details of the components of your distribution will be contained in the annual tax statement you receive for your ETF holdings.
+Depending on your individual circumstances, you may be able to claim an offset for tax paid overseas.

 5. What are the benefits of participating in a DRP vs. taking my distributions in cash?